School dinner money debt procedure

 - A deadline will be agreed for payment, based on the individual family’s circumstances.

-- If the total debt exceeds £23.00 then the parent/carer will be asked to send their child/ren to school with a packed lunch from the following day.
+- If the total debt exceeds £23.00 then the parent/carer may be asked to send their child/ren to school with a packed lunch from the following day.

-- If the parent/carer has not signed up to Parentpay an activation letter will be produced by the school office and, if required, support will be given to the parent/carer.
+- If the parent/carer has not signed up to Parentpay an activation letter will be produced by the school office and, if required, support will be offered to the parent/carer.

 - The option for parents/carers to pay in instalments will be discussed and a payment plan will be agreed and communicated in writing to the parent/carer.